 Lightship Publishing is an independent publisher based in Kingston-upon-Hull, UK.

 We run the Lightship International Literary Prizes with the aim of discovering, mentoring, and publishing the best new writers (in English) from around the world.
 We won't be running the prizes in 2014 because we are developing a new website but we will be back in 2015.

-We have published 62 writers so far.
+We have published nearly 100 writers so far.
 And two Lightship winners have signed publishing deals for their debut novels as a direct result of placing in the Lightship contests.
 Jamaican-born Roland Watson-Grant was short listed in the 2011 Short Story Prize and signed a publishing deal with Alma to expand his story 'Sketcher' into a novel, The Sketcher.
-Nora Brown won the inaugural First Chapter Prize, and after a year of expert mentoring from Tibor Fischer, Simon Trewin and Alessandro Gallenzi, has signed a deal for her debut novel, The Flower Plantation.
+Nora Ann Brown won the inaugural First Chapter Prize, and after a year of expert mentoring from Tibor Fischer, Simon Trewin and Alessandro Gallenzi, has signed a deal for her debut novel, The Flower Plantation.
 For more information - please take a look at our News page.

 Lightship is dedicated to promoting excellence in contemporary literature written in English.
 In this endeavour we are absolutely delighted to have the support of our honorary patrons: Sir Andrew Motion, former Poet Laureate and Chairman of the Man Booker Prize 2010; Christopher Reid, Winner of the 2009 Costa Book Of the Year Award; Lindsay Clarke, Winner of the Whitbread Prize, 1989; Hilary Mantel, two-time winner of the Man Booker Prize 2009/2012; Cynthia Ozick, finalist in the US National Book Award 1987, and short listed for the Orange Prize 2012.